Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 What would be left?

+Maybe moments of peace in a loud world.
+The freedom to work with your energy instead of against it.
 The quiet pride of figuring out systems that support your real life, not some aspirational version of it.

 Part VII: Your Brain Is Not a Problem to Fix